-Before I ever flew in a plane, I went up and away in a helicopter.
+Before I ever flew in a plane, I rode in a helicopter.

 I figured I’d be paired with a stranger, since passengers were going up in twos and my roomie opted not to ride.
 But, to my continued delight, I was the only solo person in line, so the pilot took me up alone!
 Belted in and earmuff headset on, I felt the most intense form of joy as the helicopter lifted from the ground.
 For the first time in my life, I was flying!!

 Though I don’t recall how long we stayed in the air, I do know that my ride was longer than all the rest – because the pilot told me so.
 We flew over the entire city of Albion, Michigan, then traced the path of the river that led to the surrounding countryside.
 I barely blinked, so smitten with the views below.